Skip to Content

 Top

-Indoor Air Quality
+Commercial Indoor Air Quality Services

 Why Is Indoor Air Quality Important?

-Ensuring good indoor air quality within our buildings is vital because most people spend about 90% of their time indoors as they go about their day in a range of living, working and visiting spaces.
-In addition to ensuring the comfort of our buildings, having proper ventilation helps to clean and refresh indoor air, which is essential for reducing the transmission of viruses that can be transmitted as airborne particles, such as COVID-19.
-According to the Commit to CARE’s resources, poor indoor air quality can lead to issues such as:
+Ensuring good indoor air quality in our buildings is vital because most people spend about 90% of their time indoors, going about their day in a range of living, working, and visiting spaces.
+In addition to ensuring the comfort of our buildings, proper ventilation helps clean and refresh indoor air, which is essential for reducing the transmission of viruses that can be spread as airborne particles, such as COVID-19.

 We Solve Building Challenges Smart Strategies for HVAC, and Plumbing Performance